knative/docs/docs/serving/configuring-autoscaling.md

 #### Hard Limit (containerConcurrency)

-The hard limit has no global setting and is only specifiable per-revision.
-Its per-revision setting is also not an annotation but is actually present on the revision's spec itself as `containerConcurrency`.
+The hard limit has its global setting in the `config-defaults` config map and can also be specified per-revision.
+Its per-revision setting is not an annotation but is actually present on the revision's spec itself as `containerConcurrency`.
 Its default value is "0", which means an unlimited number of requests are allowed to flow into the replica.
 A value above "0" specifies the exact amount of requests allowed to the replica at a time.

-* **Global key:** n/a
+* **Global key:** `container-concurrency` (`config-defaults` config map)
 * **Per-revision spec key:** `containerConcurrency`
 * **Possible values:** integer
 * **Default:** `0`, which means unlimited